HeapSpace/website/content/_root/nasiprojekti.en.md

 {{% a_btn "events" %}}Find out more{{% /a_btn %}}

 {{% event_left "projects_vdb" %}}
-### Voxxed Days Belgrade
+### Tech conferences

-The first Devoxx event in the region.
-A tech conference which was called the biggest Voxxed event in Europe for three years in a row.
+We started with Voxxed Days Belgrade conference which was proclaimed the biggest Voxxed event in Europe for three years in a row, and we are continuing with Heapcon.
 {{% /event_left %}}

 {{% event_right "projects_cas" %}}